Immigration Evaluations

 If you have an open case with United States Citizenship and Immigration Services (USCIS), your attorney may recommend a mental health evaluation as part of your immigration proceedings.
 At Tierra y Alma Counseling Services, these evaluations are conducted with both professionalism and compassion, honoring the courage it takes to share your story in such an important context.

-With specialized training and extensive experience, we provide evaluations for individuals navigating U-Visa, T-Visa, and VAWA petitions.
-Over the years, we have supported many survivors of domestic violence and other crimes by providing letters and detailed reports that highlight the emotional impact of their experiences.
+With specialized training and extensive experience, I provide evaluations for individuals navigating U-Visa, T-Visa, and VAWA petitions.
+Over the years, I have supported many survivors of domestic violence and other crimes by providing letters and detailed reports that highlight the emotional impact of their experiences.

 An abandoned building with peeling paint, broken windows, and overgrown weeds at the base.